 Quality is at the center of the EY strategy and is a key component of EY performance management systems.
-EY Estonia partners and other professionals are evaluated and compensated based on criteria that include specific quality and risk management indicators, covering both actions and results.
+EY Estonia partners are evaluated and compensated based on criteria that include specific quality and risk management indicators, covering both actions and results.